Sailing Fees |

 in use.

-34. Pike fishing runs from the 1st October – 31st March.
+32. Pike fishing runs from the 1st of October – 31st March.

 GENERAL DATA PROTECTION REGULATIONS